-If you haven’t been to Sedona yet, the 1 hour 45 minute drive from Phoenix is so worth it.
-There’s a few ways to see Sedona.
+If you haven’t been to Sedona yet, the 1-hour 45-minute drive from Phoenix is so worth it.
+There are a few ways to see Sedona.
 The thrifty option is to drive the scenic routes of Sedona in your car, which is free.
 It’s easy to drive along, enjoying the views with the windows down.
-The Red Rock Scenic Byway is clearly labeled as you come into Sedona from Phoenix, and is a gorgeous drive.
+The Red Rock Scenic Byway is clearly labeled as you come into Sedona from Phoenix and is a gorgeous drive.

 A pricier, but highly recommended activity, is to see Sedona by ATV.
 We rented a two person ATV for 4 hours.
 The cost was $299 with Sedona ATV and it was a blast.
 We used the purchase eraser statement credit from the Capital One Venture Rewards card to offset the cost of the rental.

 The trail provided by Sedona ATV includes a visit to the Honanki Ruins, which display dwellings and petroglyphs from 1100 AD.
 Definitely worth the price, and a fun way to travel the dirt backroads of Sedona.
 Wear clothes you don’t mind getting dirty in.
 You will be covered in red Sedona dirt.